konecnyjakub/event-dispatcher/README.md

 $eventDispatcher->dispatch(new MyEvent());
 ```

-In this example only function two is run (because it has higher priority and stop the event).
+In this example only function two is run (because it has higher priority and stops the event).

 ### Event subscribers

-An alternative way to register listeners, is to use event subscribers.
+An alternative way to register listeners is to use event subscribers.
 An event subscriber is an object which names methods from the same class that listen to a named event.
 They have to implement the Konecnyjakub\EventDispatcher\IEventSubscriber interface and are added to AutoListenerProvider via method addSubscriber.

 The method getSubscribedEvents has to return an array or a traversable object in which the key is a class name (the event's name) and the value is an array of listeners.
 Each listener is again an array where first value is name of a method of the same class and second value can be a priority for that listener.
 Priority specified this way overrides priority set by the attribute.